interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 [RFC6920](#RFC6920) established the IANA registry of "Named Information URI Parameter Definitions".
 This specification defines three new definitions that are added to that registry and passed in URI encoded conditions as query string parameters.

-### Parameter: type
+### Parameter: Fingerprint Type (fpt)

 The type parameter indicates the type of condition that is represented by the URI.
 The value MUST be one of the names from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry).

-### Parameter: cost
+### Parameter: Cost (cost)

 The cost parameter is the cost of the condition that is represented by the URI.

-### Parameter: subtypes
+### Parameter: Subtypes (subtypes)

 The subtypes parameter indicates the types of conditions that are subtypes of the condition represented by the URI.
-The value MUST be a comma seperated list of names from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry).
+The value MUST be a comma seperated list of names from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry) and SHOULD not include the type of the root crypto-condition. i.e. The value of the fpt paramtere should not appear in the list of types provided as the value of the subtypes parameter.

 # Example Condition